 At every diaper change, keep a gap of five a few moments ‘airing’ or ‘no-diaper time’ before you wrap another one.
 Be gentle with the skin.
 Pat dry rather than rub or wipe.
 And mothers, make sure to wash and sanitize hands before and after changing diapers.
 Lastly, use apply rash creams that are meant only for babies.

-It is a fast-acting baby rash cream which contains oat protein and organic chamomile oil.
+It is a fast-acting baby rash cream which contains natural ingredients like calendula oil and organic shea butter.
 These ingredients come together to prevent and treat skin inflammation.

 Meant for your baby’s delicate skin, this laundry detergent has no artificial colour.
 It is further free of phosphorous and fluorescent.
 Ideal for the little one’s tiny clothes!

 - Choose soft fabrics for baby clothes and ensure that your baby is warm and cosy not hot and sweaty.
 Don’t put many clothes on the baby else the little one will feel hot which could lead to dehydration.

 - Be alert for rashes as babies with sensitive skin develop heat rashes in winter if the clothes are too warm or the bedroom/place in heated up more than necessary.

 - Remember to keep dress babies in comfortable layered clothing made of breathable fabrics.
 You can also keep your baby warm at night by swaddling.

 - “Don’t use any antiseptic for baby’s clothes.
 The chemicals in the antiseptic could cause allergies,” says Dr Raisinghaney.

 Mosquitoes and flies can be a real concern for babies.
 Any bite can cause pain and incessant itching will further irritate your precious one.
 As strong mosquito repellant cannot be used, use natural repellent gels or sprays.